AlessioNar/ulit/README.md

 ## 2. Installation

 ### 2.1 Using Poetry Dependency Manager
 It is highly recommended to use Poetry as a dependency manager.
-To install the `op_cellar` package using Poetry, follow these steps:
+To install the `ulit` package using Poetry, follow these steps:

 1. Set up a Poetry environment by running the following command in your terminal: